tcncloud/protoc-gen-persist/docs/index.md

 Now that we have a type that implements the required functions we need to create a service, and tell it to map google protobuf Timestamp message type to our new MyTime type.
-The MyTime package needs to be somewhere in your gopath (or in your vendor directory of the project) We define an appointment service,  that will be talking to a SQL database (for this example).
+The MyTime package needs to be somewhere in your go path (or in your vendor directory of the project) We define an appointment service,  that will be talking to a SQL database (for this example).
 ```proto
 service Appointments {